rupeshmore/drishti/README.md

 # Drishti

-Drishti is a visual regression testing tool, with focus on using browser as a standalone tool to execute tests and report.
+Drishti is a visual regression testing tool, with the focus on using the browser as a standalone tool to execute tests and report.

 ## Why Drishti?